Leadership Practice in Mental Health (100301)

 Upon completion of the unit, students will be able to:

-• Demonstrate an advanced and integrated knowledge of contemporary leadership concepts, theories and models and their application to recovery-oriented practice, systems thinking and clinical leadership.
+• Demonstrate an advanced and integrated knowledge of contemporary leadership concepts, theories and models and their application to recovery-oriented mental health practice, systems thinking and clinical leadership.

 • Critically evaluate and challenge the concept of mental health services as complex adaptive systems and the implications of this for leadership practice in a risk-averse culture.

-• Critically appraise leadership capability frameworks, to determine and apply the most appropriate capabilities for enhancing leadership practice in mental health.
+• Critically appraise leadership capability frameworks to determine and apply the most appropriate capabilities for enhancing leadership practice in mental health services.

 • Critically evaluate evidence-based leadership models and practices which enable clarity of purpose, inclusive leadership, empowerment of others, ethical practice and recovery-oriented processes.

-• Advocate for mental health consumers, challenging discrimination and public discourse, ensuring decision making processes meet cultural requirements in an environment of complexity and uncertainty, understanding how these skills are applied in situations of shared leadership between professionals and those with lived experience.
+• Advocate for people who access mental health services, challenging discrimination and public discourse, ensuring decision making processes meet cultural requirements in an environment of complexity and uncertainty, understanding how these skills are applied in situations of shared leadership between professionals and those with lived and living experience.

-• Enhance critical thinking to lead others in challenging assumptions underpinning those world views through applying validated evaluation instruments to assess levels of success and sustainability of leadership interventions and change management initiatives.
+• Enhance critical thinking to lead others by challenging outdated assumptions applying validated evaluation instruments to assess levels of success and sustainability of leadership interventions and change management initiatives.

 Weekly Schedule